thetomcraig/total-immersion-podcast/episode_notes/35-36_vloggers.md

     * This pertains to everyday people online as well
     >  You don’t have to be a big YouTube star to think about when you make a relationship Instagram official, how much a partner should be mentioned on your social media feeds, or even what labels you publicly use for one another
   * Liza Koshy and David Dobrik
+    * Individual and joint brands, broke up and kept it a secret for 6 months
+    * Posted a video about the breakup
+    * Actaully kind of cool